apache/pulsar/site2/docs/functions-runtime.md

 sidebar_label: "Setup: Configure Functions runtime"
 ---

-Pulsar Functions support the following methods to run functions.
+You can use the following methods to run functions.

 - *Thread*: Invoke functions threads in functions worker.
 - *Process*: Invoke functions in processes forked by functions worker.